-There are roughly over 50,000 storage facilities in the U.S. alone.
+There are roughly 50,000 storage facilities in the U.S. alone.
 And it’s no surprise that Americans purchase far beyond their living needs and using self-storage units to solve their material stockpiles can lead to many other difficult challenges.
-When people spend hundreds of thousands of money a year for the rent of their storage space, there’s a lot of impact more than just their wallet.
-Read on to see why you should avoid investing in a self storage unit.
+When people spend hundreds of thousands of money a year for the rent of their storage space, there’s a lot more impact than just their wallet.
+Here’s why American Veteran Garage Door’s recommend avoiding investing in a self-storage unit.

 Self Storages Are Bad News